-This blog is about how to design eLearning content that provides enough challenge for the learner.
+How can you design eLearning content that provides enough challenge for the learner?
 We talk to many clients who complain that sometimes eLearning patronises and can be boring.
-(Not our content obviously!)
+(Not any of our content obviously!)

 When is the eLearning challenge big enough?

 I started thinking about the extent to which we cater to learners when writing an eLearning course.
 Obviously the course needs to makes sense, it needs to tackle the problem the learners are facing and it needs to speak in the language that learners use.
 I’m not just referring to reflecting their rhetoric speech patterns here, although this could be useful to make the learner more comfortable, the way in which the problem is articulated also says a lot about the way the solution is going to be found.